 Directors were more sensitive than the critics to Antonioni’s documentary work, which is at the very heart of his aesthetic.
 Valerio Zurlini states: “For us who were then busy with documentaries, N.U. was the revelation of a master.
 It made an extraordinary effect on us, like the great films of De Sica and Rossellini.
 We didn’t have eyes suited to looking at the city.
 Antonioni made us see it for the first time.
 All my documentaries, and not only mine, are indebted to N.U.“

 Note: Thomas Beard, co-curator of the Whitney Biennial and co-founder of Light Industry, was kind enough to sit down with me for an interview in Joan’s Digest.
 You can read the full piece here.
 I also asked him to name the films that would make up his “essential cinema” list, to which he responded: “Oh my God.
-You’d think that in my whole life of showing films and thinking of them that I would have an answer to this question, but I am always utterly unable to decide.”
+You would think that in my whole life of showing films and thinking of them that I would have an answer to this question, but I am always utterly unable to decide.”
 All true cinephiles are faced with this dilemma.
 Here are two films that make his cut:

 This is Not a Film [Jafar Panahi, 2011] This is Not a Film that stayed with me in a way that few films ever have.
 There’s a real moral and political imperative to the act of filmmaking itself.